johnnycatsf/psychedeli.ca/app/views/articles/content/2012-11-25-blogging-from-scratch.md

 made everything harder to comprehend.

 Then, I came across this new thing that [Tom Preston-Werner][tpw] (one of the founders of GitHub) built as the engine that runs GitHub Pages.
-It's called [Jekyll][jekyll] and it's, well, awesome.
+It's called [Jekyll][jekyll] and it's well, awesome.
 Jekyll merges HTML layouts with Liquid templates and Markdown text content to build a site that's simple and fast.
 Since it's just static HTML, there's no waiting around for the database to return with the proper data, nor is there any extra time while